 The Entrepreneurship C.A.S. is a stackable credential towards the Business Technology A.A.S. degree.
-Students may complete the Entrepreneurship C.A.S. course work to obtain the C.A.S., which meets the criteria for the first year of coursework towards the A.A.S. in
+Students may complete the Entrepreneurship C.A.S. coursework to obtain the C.A.S., which meets the criteria for the first year of coursework toward the A.A.S. in